 Representative from the Energy and Sustainability Section.

-5.15 The Principal Engineer (Maintenance) is the Depute Responsible Person and shall ensure that suitably qualified and competent electricalmaintenanceand will ensure that appropriate cover for leave is provided.
+5.15 The Principal Engineer (Maintenance) is the Depute Responsible Person and shall ensure that suitably qualified and competent staff are appointed to manage and monitor contracts for electrical safety and maintenance in non-domestic properties and will ensure that appropriate cover for leave is provided.

-5.16 The Engineer - Electrical (Maintenance) shall manage and monitor contracts for electrical safety inspection and the subsequent remedial works, on behalf of the Highland Council as employer and acts as a point of contact for any Highland Council staff for electrical technical advice.
+5.16 The Engineer - Electrical (Maintenance) shall manage and monitor non-domestic contracts for electrical safety inspection works and the subsequent remedial works, on behalf of the Highland Council as an employer and acts as a point of contact for any Highland Council staff for electrical technical advice.

 5.17 The Engineer - Electrical (Maintenance) is responsible for implementation and coordination of electrical remedial works for non-domestic premises.

-5.18 The Consultancyathe Energy and Sustainability Manager rwill ensure suitably qualified person(s) are involved with designmanagement, installationelectrical safety.
+5.18 The Consultancy Manager, the Energy and Sustainability Manager and the Programme Manager will ensure suitably qualified person(s) are involved with design, management, installation and delivery of capital funded projects (as applicable to each team) that either directly or indirectly have the potential to affect electrical safety.

-5.19 The Officer- Electrical ()electrical safety inspection The Contract Officer shall be responsible for administrating the electrical safety inspections contract to ensure compliance with all relevant statutory legislation, guidance and council policies.
+5.19 The Contract Officer shall be appointed to assist the Engineer - Electrical (Maintenance) with the monitoring of electrical safety inspection contracts.
+The Contract Officer shall be responsible for administrating the electrical safety inspections contract to ensure compliance with all relevant statutory legislation, guidance and council policies.
 A summary report of defects will be issued quarterly to the Electrical Management Group.

 5.20 The CDM Officer ensures that the required information for electrical testing and certification is contained within the project Health and Safety file within the viewpoint system.